Holiday get-togethers have long been a source of stress, thanks to differing opinions or longstanding conflicts.

 To help navigate some tricky situations that may come up this holiday season, we turned to Abigail Hardin, PhD, a psychologist and assistant professor at Rush University Medical Center.

-If you want to limit your holiday gathering to vaccinated friends and family
+If you want to set boundaries for your holiday gathering

 “It’s important to communicate your expectations and needs about holiday get-togethers in a way that’s respectful but still sets boundaries,” Hardin says.